 Sweet Romance is squeaky clean.
 There is no sex.
 All passion is expressed through kissing, hand holding and perhaps brushing a hand along a face.

 Sensual Romance includes a few sex scenes.
 However, the language typically isn’t harsh and the scenes usually aren’t described in an overtly graphic way.
 The emphasis is on the character’s emotions.
 The scenes are included so they can consummate their relationship, however, the plot line doesn’t revolve around the sex scenes.
 Oftentimes there are only a few such scenes throughout the story.

 Erotic Romance is all about the sex.
 The descriptions can be quite graphic.
 The story may include variations such as threesomes, orgies or bondage.
 The story isn’t about two people falling in love.
 It’s about the characters having sex and plenty of it.

 Why I write sensual romance

 I write sensual romance.
 To me, it’s the most logical choice.
-It’s the romance genre I enjoy reading.
-It also what most readers expect.
+It’s the romance genre I enjoy reading, and it’s also what most readers expect.
 My lead characters make love, but only after they’re emotionally invested in the relationship.
-Once their relationship is consummated.
-I usually won’t write another sex scene because it would be redundant.
-Instead I’ll use foreplay followed by pillow talk.
+Once their relationship is consummated, I usually won’t write another sex scene because it would be redundant.
+I instead use foreplay or pillow talk.

 From time to time, however, a leading man or lady gets involved with the wrong person.
+This usually happens early in the story, and it happens before the two lead characters have begun their relationship.
 On those occasions I may approach the sex scenes a little differently.

 If you’re looking for sweet, squeaky-clean romance I’m afraid you won’t find it in my books.
 However, if you’re looking for a believable story that will leave you feeling satisfied as a reader, I’ll think you’ll be pleasantly surprised.